microsoft/ts-gyb/documentation/generated/interfaces/ParseConfiguration.md

 ### targets

-• **targets**: `{"source", "exportedInterfaceBases", "tsconfigPath"}`
+• **targets**: `Record<string, {"source", "exportedInterfaceBases", "tsconfigPath"}>`

-Describe the target interfaces to be parsed, including the below properties:
+Describe the target interfaces to be parsed, the key is the name of the target, and the value is an object including the below properties:

 #### source